pulcams/elink_checker/README.md

 We're methodically checking the status of links within our Voyager bib records.

-Fill in check.cfg, then run:
+Fill in check.cfg, then run, for example:
  `python check.py -v`

 Optionally, read in a file with bib_ids in the first field: